PopeJuliusII/leetcode/Problem 26 - Remove Duplicates from Sorted Array/explanation.md

 of duplicate numbers to position them all at the start of the list.
 If a number is new, then place it in the next available slot.
-If `nums` is empty, then `curr` should be zero, and not one.
-It is typically set to one, as the first number has never been encountered before.
+If `nums` is empty, then `curr` should be zero, and not one. `curr` is otherwise set to one, as the first number has never been encountered before.

 ### Solution 1: Space Complexity